peepsid/peepsid-apps/README.md

 - Wallet

 #### Requesting types
-To request the addition of types into Scatter you need to PR both this README as well as the `types.json` file in the root path of this repository.
+To request the addition of types into PeepsID you need to PR both this README as well as the `types.json` file in the root path of this repository.

 ## Token property
 The `token` property allows you to pin an app to a specific token.